algorand/go-algorand-doc/tools/goal/goal_clerk_send.md

 ### Synopsis

-Send money from one account to another.
+Send money from one account to another.\nNote: by default, the money
-Note: by default, the money will be withdrawn from the default account
+		will be withdrawn from the default account\n\nCreates a transaction sending amount tokens from fromAddr to toAddr.
+If the optional --fee is not provided, the transaction will use the recommended amount.
+If the optional --firstvalid and --lastvalid are provided, the transaction will only be valid from round firstValid to round lastValid.
+If broadcast of the transaction is successful, the transaction ID will be returned.

 ```
 goal clerk send [flags]